PART 1 – DIGITAL COLLECTIBLES

 Currently, compared to trading cards or other graded collectibles, the population reports for graded tickets are quite low, and very few copies are found in high grades.
 Special moments commonly captured on graded sports tickets include player debuts, record-breaking performances, championship games, historic matches, and farewell games.

-LINK: PSA podcast discussing grading sports tickets with Principal Ticket Authenticator Matt Fuller: https://t.co/QQoVK6BpIJ
+Have a listen to this PSA podcast episode discussing grading sports tickets with Principal Ticket Authenticator Matt Fuller.

 Magazine Grading